 - 3 tablespoons Lyle’s golden syrup corn syrup or honey can be substituted but the flavor will be different

-- 1 ¾ cups of Irish steel cut oats
+- 1 ¾ cups Irish steel-cut oats

-- ½ cup of toffee bits
+- ½ cup toffee bits

-Preheat the oven to 350°.
-Line a baking sheet with parchment paper.
+- Preheat the oven to 350°.
+Line a cookie sheet with parchment paper.

-Beat in egg and golden syrup.
+- Beat in egg and golden syrup.

-Gradually add flour mixture until incorporated.
+- Gradually add flour mixture until incorporated.

-Stir in oats and toffee bits.
+- Stir in oats and toffee bits.

-Use a cookie scoop to place dough balls at least 2” apart on the prepared baking sheet.
+- Use a cookie scoop to place dough balls at least 2” apart on the prepared baking sheet.

-Cool on the baking sheet for 5-10 minutes before transferring to a wire rack to cool completely.
+- Cool on the baking sheet for 5-10 minutes before transferring to a wire rack to cool completely.

-Store in an airtight container at room temperature for up to one week.
+- Store in an airtight container at room temperature for up to one week.